PGY1 pharmacy residency program

 Learning experiences

 Below is a list of required and elective learning experiences.
-Most elective rotations are 6 weeks long, and at least one elective rotation must be in the inpatient setting.
+Required rotations vary in duration while most elective rotations are 4 weeks long.

 Ambulatory care I - required